New York Probate | Inheritance Advances in New York

 The following is a general New York probate timeline:

-• Three months: The executor or a probate attorney will file a copy of the death certificate, will and probate petition with the New York Surrogate’s Court.
+- Three months: The executor or a probate attorney will file a copy of the death certificate, will and probate petition with the New York Surrogate’s Court.
 Then, the court issues letters of administration, allowing the executor to act for the estate.
 The executor will create an asset inventory and notify creditors of the deceased’s death.
 Finally, property must be appraised, sold to creditors or distributed to heirs.

-• Six months: By the sixth month, the executor must ensure creditors are paid, resolve disputes and file Federal Income Tax return forms 1040 and 1041.
+- Six months: By the sixth month, the executor must ensure creditors are paid, resolve disputes and file Federal Income Tax return forms 1040 and 1041.

-• Nine months: In an ideal case, the court should distribute benefits to heirs, discharge the personal representative and close the estate.
+- Nine months: In an ideal case, the court should distribute benefits to heirs, discharge the personal representative and close the estate.
 However, challenges such as will contests, creditor litigations and a larger estate may lengthen the process.
 The New York state estate tax is also due after nine months of the decedent’s death.

 How Do You Avoid Probate in New York?

-Heirs cannot access the money from their loved one during the long, expensive probate process.
+Heirs cannot access the money from their loved ones during the long, expensive probate process.
 Therefore, many people seek ways to avoid probate and receive their inheritance faster.
 If you’re seeking to get your money faster, a probate advance helps you receive your inheritance right away.
 There are also other ways estates can avoid the probate process altogether for some assets.

 If a deceased individual included their estate in a living trust with a named beneficiary, this successor could receive the entire estate while avoiding probate.
 Assets with a named beneficiary and those jointly owned can also bypass probate.